 Aalto is a Scandinavian name of Finnish origin.

 It means “wave” and is famous for being the last name of a Finnish designer and architect.
-It’s a distinctive choice seeing as it’s not a common name in the U.S.
+It’s a distinctive choice since it’s not a common name in the U.S.

 It’s a short version of the name given to Adrianus or Hadrianus.
 Adrian draws its beginning and purpose from the Venetic and Illyrian word Adur.
 If you opt for this name, be forewarned, your son might have to hear a lot of “Yo, Adrian” jokes that stem from the franchise of Rocky movies.